A good editor can make the difference between a book that sells and one that collects dust.

 Anthologies are assembled from collected writings or transcribed interviews.
 I edit anthologies and consult on the book’s structure and content.

 I edit and copy edit web copy and profiles on social media.
 Put your best when you go out there and the best will come back to you.

-Editing is $95/hour for the first 5 hours and $90/hour after that.
-For projects that exceed 10 hours, payment plans are possible.
+Editing is billed hourly.
+For projects that exceed 30 hours, payment plans are possible.

 How It Works